Achterveld

 The village is a Catholic enclave in a Protestant region.
-It has a neo-romantic church.
+It has a neo-romanesque church.

 In 2001, the village of Achterveld had 1616 inhabitants.
-The built-up area of the village was 0.50 km², and contained 651 residences.
+The built-up area of the village was 0.50 km2, and contained 651 residences.

 The statistical area "Achterveld", which also can include the peripheral parts of the village, as well as the surrounding countryside, has a population of around 2570.